Supporting disabled children, young people and their families: guidance

 Transitions

-This section mostly focuses on the transition period when young people develop from adolescents to young adults, recognising that transitions also happen at other times in life like when you move from nursery to primary school and from primary to high school or specialist school provision.
+This section focuses on the transition period when young people develop from adolescents to young adults, recognising that transitions also happen at other times in life like when you move from nursery to primary school, and from primary to high school or specialist school provision.

-There are legal obligations, national frameworks and guidelines that services and organisations are expected to follow to make sure transitions go as well as they can.
-They are also based on international agreements as outlined in the United Nations Convention on the Rights of the Child (UNCRC) and United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).
+There are laws, national frameworks and guidelines that services and organisations are expected to follow to make sure transitions are as smooth as possible for the young person and their family.
+They are also based on international agreements such as the United Nations Convention on the Rights of the Child (UNCRC) and United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).

 A range of Scottish Government policies and legislation which impact transitions for young people with additional support needs are listed under sources of further information at the end of this section.

-Transitions - the experiences of young people and their families
+Transitions – the experiences of children, young people and families

-Discussions with them, key professionals, and managers of relevant services form the basis of this report which aimed to make a practical difference to improving transitions, using information, themes and solutions gathered from people who have lived experiences of transition.
+Discussions with young people, parents and carers, key professionals, and managers of relevant services formed the basis of this report.
+The report aimed to make a practical difference to improving transitions, using information, themes and solutions gathered from people who had lived experience of transitions.

-It focused on a number of key issues, for example, the ways that the principles of GIRFEC had been applied and whether these are helpful to families.
+It focused on a number of key issues, for example, the ways that the principles of Getting It Right For Every Child (GIRFEC) had been applied and whether these were helpful to families.
 There was also a particular focus on the experiences of a co-ordinating lead professional and of planning that was based on a holistic consideration of wellbeing.

 The report recognised and highlighted approaches which had contributed to effective transitional support and positive outcomes for the young people who experienced them.
-Conversely, it also looked at approaches which have contributed to negative experiences of transition.
-Based on these, it put forward a number of recommendations which are intended to support practitioners and managers in their practices, services and strategic developments (see the report for details).
+It also looked at approaches which contributed to negative experiences of transition.

-The experiences of young people and their families were expressed in terms of "cliffs" (obstacles) and "bridges" (facilitators) and important comments included:
+The experiences of young people and their families’ transitions from child to adult services were expressed in terms of “cliffs” (obstacles) and “bridges” (facilitators) and important comments included:

 - “Complex care and support need co-ordinated planning, before, during and after transition”.